UWC2-PYTHON/ProgrammingInPython/source/modules/PythonClasses.rst

 Does this look familiar from C-style procedural programming?

-Anything assigned to a ``self.``  attribute is kept in the instance name space -- ``self`` *is* the instance.
+Anything assigned to a ``self.`` attribute is kept in the instance namespace. ``self`` *is* the instance.

 That's where all the instance-specific data is.

 Class Attributes
 ----------------

-In the above example, we assigned two attributes to ``self`` -- these are going to be different for each instance, or copy of this class.
+In the above example, we assigned two attributes to ``self``.
+These are going to be different for each instance, or copy of this class.
 But what if you want all the instances of a class to share the same values?

 .. code-block:: python

     class Point(object):
         size = 4
-        color= "red"
+        color = "red"

         def __init__(self, x, y):
             self.x = x
             self.y = y

-Anything assigned in the class scope is a class attribute -- every instance of the class shares the same one.
+Anything assigned in the class scope is a class attribute.
+Every instance of the class shares the same one.

 Note: the methods defined by ``def`` are class attributes as well.